OweysMomenzada/Multiclass-Classification-for-Hate-Speech-and-Offensive-Language-Recognition/README.md

-# Multiclass Classification for Hate-Speech and Offensive Language Recognition based on Tweets
+# Realtime Hate-Speech and Offensive Language Recognition based on Multiclass Classification

 This is a small project for DeepLearning in NLP at the University of Hamburg.
 We build a Multi-Classifier for Hate-Speech and Offensive Language detection based on TensorFlow.